 assist Local Workforce Development Boards (Boards) and Workforce Solutions Offices in developing local policies.

-Updates to the guide will be conveyed through WD Letters, Release Notes, and Technical Assistance Bulletins, which will indicate that the guide has been revised to incorporate new information.
+Updates to the guide will be conveyed through Workforce Development (WD) Letters, Release Notes, and Technical Assistance Bulletins, which will indicate that the guide has been revised to incorporate new information.
 The List of Revisions includes a comprehensive list of changes made to this guide, including the revision date, the section revised, and a brief explanation of the specific revision.

 A-100: Background